rdeoliveira/geocorpora/README.md

 ## Data-and-text corpus
 This data set contains several files:
 * GeoJSON: Each file represents a binary weather forecast scenario -- places are either dry or experiencing precipitation -- and it contains 1 or more geographic expressions.
-Each expression is semanticaly annotated with frames of reference and align to specific regions of the represented geography (the central region of Scotland).
+Each expression is semantically annotated with frames of reference and align to specific regions of the represented geography (the central region of Scotland).
 * PDF: Essentially the same data as above, but for human reading.

 You can view the GeoJSON files in any [LeafLet](http://leafletjs.com) based web map such as http://geojson.io/.
 Simply paste the contents of a file onto the designated area and the data should be plotted automatically.